 But this selection does present 2 (or really more) ways to think about how you pay the additional taxes on your Roth conversions:

-Select an appropriate percentage (commensurate with your marginal tax bracket) that is withheld.
+Select an appropriate percentage (commensurate with your marginal tax bracket) that is withheld from your Roth conversion in estimated taxes.

 This article will help illuminate the differences in these two approaches, and discuss why you may want to be deliberate when selecting what is appropriate for you.

-Note: This article only discusses federal income tax withholding, as Lawrence Financial Planning is an investment advisory firm based in Tampa, Florida and the majority of our clients do not have to worry about state income taxes.
+Note: This article only discusses federal income tax withholding.
+Lawrence Financial Planning is an investment advisory firm based in Tampa, Florida and the majority of our clients do not have to worry about state income taxes.
 If you are a reader who is unfortunate enough to live in a state that charges an income tax, you may have to do a little extra work to account for state taxes.
-Or, you should at least have the discussion with your investment advisor or tax professional so they can do the work for you.
+At the very least, you should have the discussion with your investment advisor or tax professional so they can do the work for you.

 For many people, this is a default option.
 When we illustrate a tax projection for our clients, the tax projection shows their marginal tax bracket.
 This makes it relatively straightforward to plug into the conversion.
 If the tax projection is done properly, there’s little impact to the amount that person will owe (or expect as a refund) at tax time.